The Bankrate promise

 - Montana: Option to post a bond or a $55,000 deposit of cash or securities

 However, keep in mind that forgoing traditional car insurance is usually a much more expensive option in the long run or if you are involved in an accident.
-The most flexible states for car insurance alternatives are New Hampshire and Virginia.
+For example, in New Hampshire, minimum liability insurance costs an average of $321 per year.
+Although car insurance isn’t required here, drivers are still liable for property and medical damages related to an at-fault accident, which could easily add up to much more than that.